MapRock/TimeMolecules/tutorials/probability_logic_ontology_data/readme.md

 > In cases like this, when this event happens, what usually happens next?

 That alone is powerful.
+But the key to success in an adversarial world is to correctly predict the next several steps.
 If a customer normally browses, compares, adds to cart, reviews shipping, and pays, but this case jumps from account recovery to stored payment update to high-value purchase to address change, the individual events may all be legal.
 But the path has the wrong shape.

 This is where process awareness matters.
 The suspicious thing is not necessarily the event.
 It is the event in sequence.